-Here are some examples of our recent work.
+We are currently working on a number of new case studies of our recent investment readiness work.
+In the meantime here are some examples of our past work.
 We hope you find these case studies useful.
 We would like to thank our clients for their time and support in helping us to capture our work together in this way.
-We have also recently published a collection of case studies in a new publication.
+We have also previously published a collection of case studies see links below.

 Bespoke programme of tender ready support for health and wellbeing VCSE organisations aiming to engage in public sector commissioning and procurement in Solihull.